cuny-academic-commons/commons-in-a-box/readme.md

 ## Developers

 Developers who are interested in contributing to Commons In A Box can send pull requests to this repo.
+Note that the master branch mirrors *the last stable release*.
+The current maintenance branch is 1.0.x; please submit requests against this branch.

 The Commons In A Box theme (cbox-theme) is separately maintained at http://github.com/cuny-academic-commons/cbox-theme.
 The theme is a deriviative of the [Infinity](http://github.com/presscrew/infinity) theme developed by [PressCrew](http://community.presscrew.com/).